Understand the legal side of starting a business in Australia.

 When you employ somebody, you are responsible for them while they are at work within premises or if they are doing work outside the office.
 You bear many legal obligations towards them like paying fair wages, reimbursing them for any expenses related to work, following the guidelines laid down by the work health and safety regulations and codes of practice, and having adequate worker’s compensation insurance.

-In a nutshell, you need to abide by the legal obligations for employing people.
+In a nutshell, you need to abide by the laws for employing people, and you must understand these legal requirements before starting a business and employing staff.

 8. Understand the National Anti-Bullying Laws